Witches, Ghosts, Bats, Owls, and Black Cats . . . What are you going to be for Halloween?

 Happy teaching!

-Kathy is the co-author of Magic Time, Everybody Up, Oxford Discover, and Beehive (published by Oxford University Press).
-She has been teaching young learners in Tokyo, Japan for 30 years.
-Kathy is also active as a teacher trainer, inspiring teachers around the world.
-She has currently returned to her home state of Minnesota in the US.
+Kathy and her husband Chuck have co-authored English language courses for young learners, including Magic Time, Everybody Up, Oxford Discover, Beehive, and Buzz (all published by Oxford University Press).
+They have also written English-language songs for Tokyo Shoseki.
+Kathy has taught young learners in Tokyo, Japan for 30 years.
+She has returned to her home state of Minnesota in the US where she continues to teach young learners.

 If you’re interested in more of Kathy’s work, check out her YouTube channel at Kathy Kampa.